sass/sass/proposal/color-4-new-spaces.md

   channel($color, $channel, $space: null)
   ```

+  * If `$channel` is not an integer or unquoted string, throw an error.

   * If `$space` is null:

     * Let `space` be the result of calling `color.space($color)`, and let